 Feeding Papaya as a Healthy Treat to Dogs

+So, is papaya good for dogs?
+Yes.
+It’s a good source of fiber, Vitamins A, C and K. Plus, it offers plant-based nutrients like papain, lycopene and lutein.
 Papaya can be made into a healthy snack or added right into your dog’s food.
-Because of its lower sugar content, you can start feeding one half gram of papaya per pound of dog weight.
-If you are feeding other fruits and veggies, you may need to adjust this number down.
+Because of its lower sugar content, you can start by feeding half a gram of papaya per pound of dog weight.
+If you feed your dog other fruits and veggies, you may need to adjust this number down.